How honeybees pollinate

 Honeybees defend themselves by flying away or stinging.
 They don’t sting unless necessary.
 Their stingers have a barbed tip, which remains stuck in the predator’s body when the bee flies away, mortally injuring the bee.
 A group of bees stinging a predator may drive it away, or even kill it.
 Bees marshal their forces when their hive is attacked.
 At least one study suggests they have different attack strategies depending on the kind of predator.4

 Queens live for two to five years.
 Females live only a few weeks, except those born in late-summer who live through the winter in their hive.
 Most males die soon after mating.
-Some males who didn’t mate stay in their hives through the summer.
-Females drive them out in the fall, and they starve to death.

 |1 Canadian Honey Council|